Anti-Bullying: 4 Positive Steps You Can Take

 Praise the positives to raise their self-esteem

 This is so important!
 When a child is getting bullied their mental health suffers: low confidence, low self-esteem and low self-belief so it is key that we make an effort to praise them and to celebrate any occasions where they stand up for themselves or someone else.
 This will help to build their confidence and feel more positive.
-(You can find more ways to do this in ).
+(You can find more ways to do this in my recent blog here).
 You can also have a look at my Mental Health boxes - saying a positive affirmation daily, out loud, can really really help.

 Lastly...read these positive affirmations with your child daily!